Raising-Arrows-Academy/assignment_variables_conditionals/README.md

-# Python Starter Template

-Welcome!
-This is your starting point for Python programming projects.
-Everything is set up and ready to go - you just need to start coding!
+# Variables and Conditional Statements Assignment

+## About This Assignment

+This assignment lets you practice what we learned in class about **variables** and **conditional statements** in Python.
+You'll write code to create variables, use them to store information, print them out, and then use conditional statements to make decisions based on those values.

+**What You'll Learn:**

+- How to create and use variables (strings, numbers, booleans)
+- How to print variable values
+- How to write if, elif, and else statements to make decisions in your code

+**Your Task:**
+Open `main.py` and follow the 3 steps outlined in the comments.
+Each step has clear instructions to guide you!

-## 🚀 Getting Started (Easy Way - Recommended!)
+## 🚀 Getting Started

-### Using GitHub Codespaces

-**This is the easiest way to get started - no installation needed!**

-1. Click the green **"Code"** button at the top of this page
-2. Click on the **"Codespaces"** tab
-3. Click **"Create codespace on main"**
-4. Wait about 1-2 minutes while your coding environment sets up
-5. You're ready to code!
-Everything is installed automatically.

-**That's it!** Your environment is ready.
-All the tools you need are already installed.
+Your coding environment is already set up and ready to go.
+Everything you need is installed automatically!

-### What's Installed in Your Codespace?

-Your coding environment includes these helpful tools:
+**Your environment includes:**

+- Python (ready to run your code)
-- **Python Test Explorer** - See and run your tests with a visual interface (look for the beaker icon 🧪 in the sidebar)
+- Python Test Explorer (to check your work with the beaker icon 🧪 in the sidebar)
-- **Python Debugger** - Step through your code line by line to find bugs
+- A Python Debugger (to step through code and find bugs)
-- **Spell Checker** - Helps catch typos in your code and comments
-- **Auto-Formatting** - Your code is automatically formatted to look professional when you save (using Black and Prettier)
-- **Type Checking** - Alerts you to potential errors before you run your code

-All AI assistance (like Copilot) is turned off so you can learn by doing!
+- Auto-Formatting (your code looks clean when you save)

 ## 💻 Running Your First Program